luke-lite/NBA-Prediction-Modeling/README.md

 * 341,669 observations and 46 columns of data across 11,979 NBA games.

 ### Data Aggregation
-The next step was to decide how best to aggregate the data from individual games.
+The next step was to decide how best to aggregate the individual game data.
 Typically, averages of each statistic are calculated by using the stats from the previous *n* number of games.
 There were 3 main considerations:

 * How "responsive" should the data be?
 * Is team data or player data more effective for predicting outcomes?